VonHeikemen/lsp-zero-docs/content/v4.x/tutorial.md

 ```

 Save the file and restart Neovim, you should notice the light theme.
 If you get the blue theme then your Neovim version does not meet the requirements.
 Visit Neovim's github repository, in the [release section](https://github.com/neovim/neovim/releases) you'll find prebuilt executables for the latest versions.

-If you can't upgrade Neovim you can still install a previous version of lsp-zero.

 Assuming everything went well, you can now delete the `if` block and change to a dark theme.